 Full no claims bonus protection

-This means that if a claim is made against your policy, you will not lose any of the years of no claims bonus which you have built up.
+With full no claims bonus protection, if a claim is made against your policy, you will not lose any of the years of no claims bonus which you have built up.
 Always read the small print of your policy documents for any exclusions or limitations to your no claims bonus protection.
-Many insurance companies may only protect your no claims bonus for a fire and theft claim or for a certain number of claims within a particular time period.
+Many insurance companies may only protect your no claims bonus for a fire and theft claim, or for a certain number of claims within a particular time period.
 No claims bonus protection does not make you immune to a claim, you still must disclose the claim and it may carry a loading.
 No claims bonus protection ensures you keep your discount if you have a claim.
-This means that your premium will not be impacted as much if there is a claim.
+This means that your premium will not be impacted as much as it would be if there were a claim made.

 Step back bonus protection

 Step back bonus protection means you will not lose all of your no claims bonus if you have to make a claim, or if a claim is made against you.
-The amount of your no claims bonus that you lose depends on your policy, for example, a ‘step back’ rate of 30% means you lose three years of your no claims bonus.
+The amount that you lose depends on the terms and conditions of your policy.

 No claims bonus protection for fire and theft claims